siraben/scheme-to-c/README.md

 - `scheme_to_c.py` - the Python implementation of the compiler
 - `vm.c` - the C runtime providing objects and primitive procedures
-- A meta-circular evaluator for Scheme
-  - Now includes tests!
-  - Implements lexical scoping, mutation and proper closures.

 Compiler overview
 -----------------